Jimmy Keddie: 'Great Escape'

 Keddie was a well known character in Stalag Luft III for his ability to distract the guards as other prisoners distributed earth dug from the tunnels into the camp garden areas.
 For the Great Escape operation he frequently took part in the tunnelling with Henry Birkland.

 When the alarm was sounded and shots fired as the 77th escaper was sighted running from the tunnel mouth to the woods Keddie was preparing to enter the main tunnel.
 His prisoner of war debriefing document completed in England on 3 May 1945 confirms his participation in the "mass break at Saga on 24 March 1944".
 He spent the remainder of the war in prison camps or marching away from the advancing Russian Red Army.

 Post-war career

 Keddie left the RAF after war service and settled at Hawick to work on the construction of waterworks in Galashiels.
 When the movie The Great Escape was released he and another Hawick resident, Norman Martin (also a former prisoner at Stalag Luft III), were invited to the Hawick Odeon cinema as guests of honour making front page of the Hawick Express.
 In 1968 he moved to Manchester as a car salesman and died in 2000 in Manchester.

+Keddie is seen for a brief moment smoking a pipe behind Liam Gallagher, in the Oasis video for Shakermaker, at the 3:17 mark.